dewi-alliance/hotspot-manufacturers/Aketroniks.md

 our experience.

 ## Product Information
-We are planning to use 64-bit A64 allwinner processor based board on product.
-The board is our custom design and amenable to changes.
+We are planning to use 64-bit H6 allwinner processor based board on product.
 Besides this board has wifi, BT and ethernet capacity.
 We are using Linux OS for development and we are developing our custom kernel.
 We have our custom server for updating and controlling.
 We able to provide CMS-1 (customer manager system) and CMS-2 (content manager system) so the customers can change their product settings online.

 * Is this is Light Hotspot or Full Hotspot? \
-We are planning to produce Full Hotspot.
+We are planning to produce Light Hotspot.
 * Is it for indoor or outdoor? \
 Both, we are going to offer two choices one for outdoor one for indoor.
 * Provide a brief description of what you're making. \
-We are going to produce 64-bit full hotspot.
+We are going to produce 64-bit light hotspot.
 The board will have 2 GB ram and linux OS.
 We are planning to combine the customizable board with LORA SX1302.
 For the security option we are going to use ECC608 crypto chip and linux crypto options.

 ## price point
   indoor, Ethernet/Wifi — $450\